The Gospel According to John:

 what gives with baptism in the Fourth Gospel?
 (01:24:00)

 In the video for this lesson, Turning to God’s Word author Matthew Phelps discusses something that most commentaries ignore.
-Although the Gospel According to John contains some of the most important information in the New Testament about the sacrament of Baptism, the author of the Fourth Gospel appears to have carefully avoided including anything about Jesus himself being baptized by John, and John himself explains that his baptisms aren’t the same as the sacramental Baptisms that Jesus will perform.
+Although the Gospel According to John contains some of the most important information in the New Testament about the sacrament of Baptism, the author of the Fourth Gospel appears to have carefully avoided including anything about Jesus being baptized by John, and John himself explains that his baptisms aren’t the same as the sacramental Baptisms that Jesus will perform.
 At the beginning of the fourth chapter, the Evangelist even goes out of his way to mention that while Jesus’ disciples were baptizing, Jesus was not.
 Matthew shares some thoughts about why the Evangelist covers baptism in this way.

 an extremely significant encounter with Jesus

 The third chapter in the Gospel According to John provided a glimpse of a conversation between Jesus and Nicodemus, a leader of the Jews.
-Now, we eavesdrop on an intimate conversation between Jesus and a woman who’s identified only as a Samaritan.
+In the fourth chapter, we eavesdrop on an intimate conversation between Jesus and a woman who’s identified only as a Samaritan.
 It’s something of a mystery that the Evangelist is privy to details of Jesus’ private conversations with Nicodemus and the Samaritan woman.
 Both talks appear to take place when there aren’t a lot of other people around.
 It’s possible that the Evangelist may have been nearby during Nicodemus’ visit.
 The biblical text specifies that during Jesus’ dialogue with the Samaritan woman, however, the disciples have gone into town to buy food.
 There’s no one at the well with Jesus except the Samaritan woman.
 It’s lucky for us that the Evangelist did learn the details of this encounter between Jesus and the Samaritan woman.
 Their conversation forms the basis of the Church’s first scrutiny for adults preparing for the sacrament of Baptism.
 To learn more about this rite, read “Scrutiny” on page 30 in The Gospel According to John: An Encounter with Grace & Truth.
 (Tami Palladino’s illustration of Jesus and the woman at the well appears on the map, “Key Events in the Gospel According to John,” on page 146 of the study book.)

 let’s compare the Samaritan woman & Nicodemus